Practice Area FAQs

 Again, any damages awarded are entirely dependent on several different factors.
 At Lloyd & Lloyd, we take great care to walk you through the process and fight for what’s rightfully yours.
 If you have questions about whether you even have a valid lawsuit, we offer free consultations as well.

 What do you do if you get in a crash with a semi truck?

 As with all crash, first make sure everyone’s safe and immediately call 911.
 A crash with a semi is much more likely to result in serious injury or at least a totaled vehicle.

 When you exchange information with the truck driver, make sure you get their name, the name of their superior, and the contact information for the appropriate party or department that deals with traffic incidents.

 Failure to maintain lane is when a driver swerves in and out of lanes, drifts between lanes, or recklessly changes lanes without properly signalling.
 If any of these behaviors lead to a wreck, the driver can get a charged with failure to maintain lane on top of any other traffic offenses.

-Who is at fault in a lane-change wreck?
+Who is at fault in a lane-change crash?

-Who is at fault in a left-turn wreck?
+Who is at fault in a left-turn crash?

 Personal Injury Questions

 Is it worth getting a personal injury lawyer?